agupta-ghub/discover_oidc_mcp/README.md

 A lightweight MCP-compatible FastAPI service that discovers the OpenID Connect metadata for a given domain.

+This is currently deployed on Render, using free tier.

+Heads up: Render’s free tier means there’s about a 50-second delay on first request after inactivity (cold start).
+But hey, it’s free and reliable enough for testing and demos!

 ---

 ## 📦 API Endpoint